The Complete Guide To Restless Legs

-Restless Legs Syndrome – also called Willis-Ekbom disease – is a form of neurological disorder.
-The disorder is characterized by the irresistible urge to move caused by unpleasant or cold sensations that only go away with movement.
+Restless Legs Syndrome — also called Willis- Ekbom disease — is a neurological disorder.
+The disorder is characterized by the irresistible urge to move one's legs caused by unpleasant sensations that only go away with movement.
 The disorder regularly interferes with sleep and can get worse at night, leading many to categorize it as a form of sleep disorder.

-Despite the name, RLS can also affect other extremities including the arms, head, torso, and other areas.
-The uncomfortable feeling is temporarily eliminated by moving the affected body part, but it can come back if people stop moving.
+Despite the name, RLS can also affect other parts of the body, including the arms, head, and torso.
+The uncomfortable feeling is temporarily eliminated by moving the affected body part, but it can come back if the person stop moving.

 While between 5-15% of people in the United States are said to be affected by RLS, the condition remains largely misunderstood to the point of ridicule.
 It is one of the "spectrum" conditions, meaning that it affects different people to a different degree.
 Some people have minor symptoms while others can find it intolerable and are unable to sleep at all.

 What Causes Restless Legs Syndrome?